naenumtou/dataScienceLab/README.md

   <img src="https://research.phoenix.edu/sites/default/files/blogpost/images/statistical-analysis-hero.jpg" alt="The statistical models"/>
 </p>

-The statistical models repository is contained the model or analysis, which are not apart of IFRS 9 or Credit Risk.
-There are various kinds of statistical model / techniques, which may helpful to adapt other general cases.
+The repository is contained the several models as well as models tutorial.
+There are various kinds of works related such as:
+* Time series model: It covers statistical analytics on time series data.
+* Statistic analysis / technique: This provides useful / helpful statistical tasks that could be integrate in the models.
+* Libraries tutorial: The useful python libraries provides as the tutorials, which is effortless to follow.
+* Computer vision:
+* Market risk:
+* Customer and Marketing:
+* Natural language processing (NLP):
+* Others:

 ## Time series model
 * `bayesian_linear_regression.ipynb`: The Bayesian linear regression is an approach to linear regression in which the statistical analysis is undertaken within the context of Bayesian inference.